-Mr. Liverman was a grand finalist of the 2012 Metropolitan Opera National Counctil auditions in which he sang “Batter my Heart” from Adams’ Doctor Atomic and Papageno’s suicide aria from Die Zauberflöte with Sir Andrew Davis conducting the Metropolitan Opera Orchestra.
-Also in 2012, he earned his Master of Music degree from The Juilliard School, at which he sang the leading role of James Meredith in Peter Maxwell Davies’ opera, Kommilitonen!, under the direction of the work’s librettist, David Poutney.
-Previously at The Juilliard School, he sang Marco in Gianni Schicchi and Liberto in L’incoronazione di Poppea.
+Mr. Liverman is a winner of one of the top awards presented by the William Matheus Sullivan Musical Foundation in the 2013-14 season, a 2013 Sara Tucker Study Grant from the Richard Tucker Music Foundation, and was grand finalist of the 2012 Metropolitan Opera National Counctil auditions in which he sang “Batter my Heart” from Adams’ Doctor Atomic and Papageno’s suicide aria from Die Zauberflöte with Sir Andrew Davis conducting the Metropolitan Opera Orchestra.
+He earned his Master of Music degree from The Juilliard School, at which he sang the leading role of James Meredith in Peter Maxwell Davies’ opera, Kommilitonen!, under the direction of the work’s librettist, David Poutney.
+Also while at The Juilliard School, he sang Marco in Gianni Schicchi and Liberto in L’incoronazione di Poppea.

-He has garnered awards in other major competitions, including first prize in the Gerda Lissner International Vocal Competition, the grand prize of the Bel Canto Foundation Competition, and an encouragement award from the George London Founfation.
+Additionally, he has garnered awards in other major competitions, including first prize in the Gerda Lissner International Vocal Competition, the grand prize of the Bel Canto Foundation Competition, and an encouragement award from the George London Founfation.
 He is an unprecedented three-time first prizewinner of the Chicago National Association of Teachers of Singing Competition.
 He was also a second place regional winner of the Metropolitan Opera National Council Auditions in Chicago, a third place regional winner in New York, and won an Encouragement Award in the Opera Index competition.
-Will Liverman holds a Bachelor of Music degree from Wheaton College in Illinois.
+He also holds a Bachelor of Music degree from Wheaton College in Illinois.

 Photo Credit: Devon Cass

 Management Territory: Worldwide